Robdogg575/Modlist-Installer/README.md

 # Automated Modlist Installer & Updater Guide

 This guide provides step-by-step instructions for creating a custom installer and updater for a Mod Organizer 2 (MO2) modlist, using *Skyrim After Dark* as an example.
 It leverages Inno Setup and pre-compiled helper tools to package and distribute your modlist efficiently, with support for seamless updates.
 The process is divided into three phases: Preparation, Project Setup, and Script Compilation.
+Screenshots of the Installer and Updater in action are at the bottom of the page.

 ---